tweag/gazelle_haskell_modules/README.md

 a mechanism to discover files automatically, say, if they are close enough to other files that are build by Haskell rules.

+### Support for hidden_modules

+Currently, the generator allows modules to depend on hidden modules of dependencies.
+This is something that should be changed eventually so the generator fails in these cases.

 ### CPP support

 CPP directives in source files are ignored when scanning for imports.